ijoshsmith/swift-deep-linking/README.md

     }
 }
 ```
-Notice that the `DeepLinkTemplate` includes a `term` and a `string`.
-* `term` - Represents a hard-coded string that must appear in the URL path, at the specified location, for a URL to match this deep link type.
-* `string` - Represents a string variable that must appear in the URL path, at the specified location, for a URL to match this deep link type.
-The value of the string will be included in the `DeepLinkValues` object passed to the deep link's initializer.

-Aside from terms and strings, a URL path variable of type `int`, `double`, or `bool`.

-Similarly, a deep link can declare what query string parameters must/can appear in a matching URL.
-A query string parameter can be required or optional.
-If a required parameter is not found in a URL, then that URL cannot be used to create a the template's associated deep link type.
-A query parameter can be of type `int`, `double`, `bool`, or `string`.

-# Deep link recognition
 When your `AppDelegate` receives a deep link URL, a `DeepLinkRecognizer` can be used to figure out which, if any, of your `DeepLink` types can handle it.
 This code is from the demo app's [AppDelegate](/DeepLinking/DemoApp/AppDelegate.swift):
 ```swift
 private func executeDeepLink(with url: URL) -> Bool {